Quantum Circuit-Based Adaptation for Credit Risk Analysis: Hardware description

 The sQPU is installed at the coldest stage of a Bluefors XLD1000SL, equipped with cryogenic attenuated drive and read-in lines, superconducting cryogenic coaxial flux lines, and read-out lines with High-Electron Mobility Transistors (HEMT) amplifiers, anchored at the 4K plate of the cryostat, and a double junction isolator at the MXC.
 Additional detail on the cryogenic experimental setup is reported in the Supplementary Material of Ref.~\cite{Ahmad2025_magic}.
 At room temperature, the sQPU interfaces with a host PC through LAN connections via a Qblox cluster, equipped with FPGA-based modules for control, read-out, and flux pulsing of qubits.
 Static flux-pulses for qubits parking are delivered by low-noise DC electronics, the SPI rack, and combined with flux-pulsed signals from the cluster using bias-tees at room temperature.
 The Qblox electronics can be controlled by a Python-based framework, \emph{Quantify}~\cite{Quantify}, which allows us to design experimental schedules to run quantum circuits of varying complexity, control every physical quantity of X, Y, Z, and decompose the required two-qubit CNOT gate in terms of the native CZ gate directly at the pulse-level.
-Specifically, in our sQPU, X and Y gates are implemented using Derivative Reduction Adiabatic Gate (DRAG) microwave pulses of $60\;ns$: rotation angles are set by changing the amplitude of such pulses, while the rotation axis is selected by changing the phase of the microwave signals.
+Specifically, in this sQPU, X and Y gates are implemented using Derivative Reduction Adiabatic Gate (DRAG) microwave pulses of $60\;ns$: rotation angles are set by changing the amplitude of such pulses, by using as an input the rotation angle in degree directly dependent on the amplitude value, while the rotation axis is selected by changing the phase of the microwave signals (again, setting an angle in degree, directly connected to the amount of phase-delay in the microwave signal).
 Microwave pulses are also used to excite the dedicated superconducting resonators, and readout is performed by digitizing the output signal through the readout modules.
 Meanwhile, Z single-qubit gates are virtually implemented by phase updates of the control signal~\cite{Zvirtual,McKay2017}.
 All other single-qubit rotations are generally decomposed in terms of the X, Y, and Z rotations.
 Additional details can be found in~\cite{Krantz2019}.

 In Tab.~\ref{tabbco}, we report on the coherence times, gate, and read-out fidelities of the investigated qubits, acquired right before the experiments to have available benchmarking coherence and fidelity parameters of the NISQ machine.
 This comes in handy when we want to investigate any relation between a quantum algorithm output and the noise of the NISQ processor~\cite{Ahmad2025_magic}.
 Additional details on calibration procedures and the gate and readout fidelities, as well as the assignment calibration matrices for the experiments reported in this work, are collected in the Supplementary Material.